 1 | Start slow and small

 Begin by outlining an achievable routine or program that you can accomplish on a regular basis.
-This should consider (1) specific exercises, (2) the duration and (3) the intensity (or load) that you perform them.
-Keep the duration of your session short, but retain a consistent schedule.
+This should consider (1) specific exercises, (2) the duration and (3) the intensity (or load) at which you perform them.
+Keep the duration of your session short but retain a consistent schedule.
 You should be able to return to your routine each day without experiencing pain.

 As your body adjusts to new exercise, increase your activity levels incrementally.
 As discussed in the previous blog, injuries occur if you overload your body too intensely and quickly.
 Resist the temptation to overindulge to avoid exercise-related injuries.

 Consistent exercise is also an important factor in establishing an exercise habit.
-If you are delay your exercise due to physical discomfort from a previous exercise session, then it becomes difficult to establish a habit of exercise.
-Read another of our recent blogs for more insight how to achieve the exercise habit.
+If you delay your exercise due to physical discomfort from a previous exercise session, then it becomes difficult to establish an exercise habit.
+Read another of our recent blogs for more insight on how to achieve the exercise habit.

 2 | Follow the 10% rule

 The 10% rule is simple – you increase your exercise loading by no more than 10% a week.
 Loading refers to (1) the duration of time spent exercising as well as (2) the intensity level.
 Don’t increase both duration and intensity each week.
 Select only one of these variables to increase.
-This same principle applies to increasing weights at the gym or any exercise regime.10% Rule Scenario
+This same principle applies to increasing weights at the gym or any exercise regime.

 For example, if your aim is to work towards a daily brisk 5 km walk and you are starting from a low activity base, start with 2 km medium paced on flat surfaces.
 It could take you about 3 months to get to 5km safely.
 Following this you can increase the speed or introduce hills – again one at a time and in small increments.
 If you have experienced a bout of recent illness, then start smaller at 1km or less.
 Just starting is important – then progress slowly and be persistent.